YummyOreo/YummyOreo/README.md

 <h1 > Hey there 👋 Im YummyOreo </h1>
 I am a programmer that loves to mess around and make random projects.
 I dont host all of them here, and most I dont finish.
 But they are still fun to make.
 I like to play games, paint mini (for dnd) and play airsoft.
-I am currently adicted to Squad (mainly flying the heli).
+I am currently adicted to Microsoft Flight Sim (mainly flying the heli).

 ### :zap: Recent Activity
 <!--START_SECTION:activity-->